Help & FAQ

 After we had launched the Canny Collar, we met a representative of the Newfoundland breed society at the Crufts dog show who mentioned to us that there was no satisfactory solution currently available that would fit the large breeds such as Newfies, St Bernards, Pyreneans etc. We knew Newfie owners who had enjoyed success with the largest size Canny Collar on their younger dogs but once the dogs had outgrown the Canny, there was no way to continue their lead training.

-Canny Collar materials
+The Canny Collar design

 Why is the yellow triglide on the Canny Collar (that sits underneath the chin) made from plastic?